MrAhile/K8s-CKA/2-Workloads/daemonset.md

 ## Exercise

 1. Create the specification of a DaemonSet named *log*.
-Each pod must:
+Each Pod must:
 - be based on the alpine:3.15 image
 - read the log files located in */var/log/pods* on the node it is running on
 - stream the log on its standard output

 Note: path of the log files to stream is /var/log/pods/\*/\*/\*.log

 2. Create the DaemonSet.
-Where are the pods scheduled ?
+Where are the Pods scheduled ?

-3. Change the specification so there is a pod on each node of the cluster
+3. Change the specification so there is a Pod on each node of the cluster

-4. Verify the pod can stream the node's log
+4. Verify the Pod can stream the node's log

 5. Delete the DaemonSet